| |

 The May Bucket List: Living Your Best Maximalist Life

-Since we are still in the beautiful swing of May, I wanted to share my personal May Bucket List.
+Also since we are still in the beautiful swing of May, I wanted to share my personal May Bucket List.
 Let’s make the most of this month before the true, unbearable summer heat sets in!

-- Plan a “Thrifting Thursday” at the Bins: Get your gloves, grab a massive iced coffee, and hit the Goodwill Outlets.
+1. Plan a “Thrifting Thursday” at the Bins: Get your gloves, grab a massive iced coffee, and hit the Goodwill Outlets.
 Look for unique textiles, vintage denim for upcycling, and old frames.
 (Need tips?
 Check out my ultimate guide to thrifting here: [Beginners Guide Guide to Thrifting the Bins].
 I think I’m going to talk Christ into going weekly!

-- Read Outside: Which brings me to my next very important point….
+4. Read Outside: Which brings me to my next very important point….

 Join the Club: Festively Booked

 We read everything from second-chance romances to forced-proximity swoon-fests, with a heavy emphasis on found family tropes.
-For our May meeting, we are doing something a little different: we are selecting books specifically based on their floral-themed covers to match the spring energy!
+For our May meeting, we are doing something a little different.
+We are selecting books specifically based on their floral-themed covers to match the spring energy!

 [Join the Festively Booked Facebook Group!]